What Are Red Eyes?

 - A bright red area on your eye along with the general redness

-Sometimes fluid builds up in the front part of the eye.
-This causes pressure on the eye and can damage the optic nerve.
-This is called glaucoma, and is the leading cause of blindness for people 60 and over.
-The usual form of glaucoma is generally painless.
+Fluid can build up in the front part of your eye.
+This causes pressure and can damage your optic nerve.
+The condition is called glaucoma.
+It’s the leading cause of blindness for people 60 and over.

 - A sudden change in vision